Gopher Tortoise Education Corner

 The Longleaf Alliance also offers an educational poster that depicts many of the plants and animals that could be encountered on a stroll through the longleaf pine forest, one habitat in which the gopher tortoise can be found.

-The gopher tortoise is one of FWC's Featured Critters and was developed with the idea of increasing awareness among Floridians.
-The Featured Creature includes a collection of information and photos on that particular species in a format designed as a newspaper page.
+The gopher tortoise is one of FWC's Featured Critters.
+The Featured Creature collection includes species-specific information and photos and was developed with the idea of increasing awareness among Floridians.

 The Gopher Tortoise: At Home in Florida's Forests includes information on how private forest owners can participate in gopher tortoise conservation.
 Florida Forests (Spring/Summer 2008) published by The Florida Forestry Association.

 The Gopher Tortoise, by Zander Srodes.
 This children's activity book, reprinted by FWC in February 2009, is an educational activity book that introduces the life history and ecological significance of the gopher tortoise to young audiences.

 Gopher Tracks, by Susan Jane Ryan.
 This 62-page book is most appropriate for fourth-graders and up.
 The book introduces gopher tortoise ecology, the role of fire in upland habitats, and the importance of environmental stewardship through the adventures of two girls, Tamika and Diana.

 Teaching About Gopher Tortoises: Protection and Natural History provides Facilitator's curriculum for training environmental educators.

 Encounters with Gopher Tortoises: Protection and Natural History provides curriculum and activities to educators in Florida.

 Both curriculums were created for FWC by Ray and Patricia Ashton and meet Florida's Sunshine State Standards.
 The curriculum is available in DVD format upon request from FWC by calling 850-921-1030.